landris006/dc-bot/README.md

 ### Caution

-**This bot probably breaks Discord ToS and defenetely breaks data protection regulations like GDPR and such.
+**This bot probably breaks Discord ToS and definitely breaks data protection regulations like GDPR and such.
 It should only be used on private servers with the consent of the members.**